 Smelling the aromas of the soap, listening to the running water or the feeling of rubbing shampoo into your scalp are all delightful experiences to focus on and bring the practice of mindfulness into the shower, by disengaging from memories of the past, letting go of plans for the future and bringing a deliberate and focussed attention to the now.

 Meditation does not always mean sitting still on the floor especially when it comes to mindfulness or concentration practices.
-Classically Buddha taught four times to practice mindfulness – when sitting, standing, walking and lying down which I think pretty much means all the time, so it seems reasonable to include when showering in mindfulness practice.
+Classically Buddha taught four times to practice mindfulness – when sitting, standing, walking and lying down which I think pretty much means all the time, so it seems reasonable to include when showering.

 In fact shower time is a perfect time to create a mindfulness ritual and to include an active meditation session into your daily routine.

-Shower Zen is a great way to get in touch with our bodies, literally, and without judgement learn to be comfortable in our own skin, embody the present moment and enjoy the simple pleasure that a shower can be.
+Shower Zen is a great way to get in touch with our bodies, literally, and without judgement learning to be comfortable in our own skin, embody the present moment and enjoy the simple pleasure that showering can be.

 A shower is also a great metaphor for washing away the past and cleansing the mind, revealing the natural purity of bare and open awareness which is always there but sometimes covered with a bit of dirt we pick up along the way.

 A shower can deeply cleanse the aura maybe it’s the negative ions produced by running water which are reported to have important health benefits or maybe it’s just the deep cleansing of running water through the etheric field; either way a shower can feel great and is a fantastic time to bring your complete consciousness to the present moment and receive all the benefits a mindful shower can bring.